divijghose/firedrake/Firedrake-meeting-2025-04-30.md

 Instead put a cross-link for Irksome versions of the demos?

+## Post-release Actions

+Next meeting or in three week time.

+- Drop old interpolate.

+- Abstract Reduced Functionals

+- Put one warning in one release and drop it in the next? (ideally)

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*